Frequently Asked Questions about LiveChat’s GDPR compliance

 05. Am I a data controller or a data processor?

 Firstly, you need to figure out if you process or provide personal data of the EU citizens.
 For instance, if you are an Australian company and you only process Australian citizens data, GDPR does not apply to you.
 However, if you process personal data of the European citizens, you need to comply with this regulation.
 You or your company (organisation) may then act as a data controller.
 It happens when you are a natural or legal person, public authority, agency or other body and you, alone or jointly with others, determines the purposes and means of the processing of personal data.
-But you may act as a data controller.
+But you may act as a data processor.
 It happens when – as a natural or legal person, public authority, agency or other body – you processes personal data on behalf of the controller.
 Simply, when you do not determine the purposes of processing but use data according to the controllers’ instructions.

 06. Do I need to enter into a Data Processing Agreement/Addendum?